ALBUM REVIEW by Victor Stranges

 Their first US tour in 1979 saw them touring with the legendary Bo Diddley.
 One can’t help but feel that this tour was the turning point for the band. ”On the bus, Bo sits up front slugging Rock’n’Rye and pouring out anecdotes from his 23 years on the road...Topper sits with his feet up showing off his new spurs...Mick and Paul (Simonon, the bass player) sit up the back plugged into some jumping rockabilly, watching the endless truck stops slide by...” writes Strummer.

 The album was the crossroads that would lay the groundwork for the upcoming triple album, Sandinista!
 (1980) and later, Combat Rock.
 The richness in the songs and the homage paid to another time and place in music were apparent.
-With its musical dexterity, social conscience, and punk urgency, London Calling sold modestly at a time when the group was suffering internal problems and had management issues.
+With its musical dexterity, social conscience, and punk urgency, London Calling sold modestly at a time when The Clash was suffering internal problems and had management issues.
 Jones was sacked after 1982’s Combat Rock’ and subsequently the band had some major lineup changes and finished up for 1985’s Cut The Crap.

 Strummer went on to play with and produce The Pogues, released one studio album with the Latino Rockabilly War, and released three albums with The Mescaleros (one of them posthumously).
 Mick Jones was the founder of Big Audio Dynamite and along with Paul Simonon, helped compile the 1999 live Clash release, From Here To Eternity.
 Simonon went on to be involved in Havana 3 am and more recently was in the supergroup The Good, The Bad & The Queen and he also played with Damon Albarn (Blur) in Gorillaz.

 Stone Roses, The Manic Street preachers, Public Enemy, Billy Bragg, U2, Green Day - all have name-checked The Clash as an influence at some point or another.
 For anyone that’s ever picked up a guitar and dreamed of starting a band, London Calling is the reference point.
-London Calling is a two-LP record set and is available on one compact disc.
-Sony remastered and repackaged the album in recent years.

 Quotes were taken from The Clash - The New Visual Documentary by Omnibus Press.